 Yurakucho – Mullion Illuminaton

 The Yurakucho Center Building plays host to a spectacular light display every year, and being just a stone’s throw south of Yurakucho station, makes for an easy stroll with a hot beverage to enjoy a bit of quiet before or after walking about the Ginza during the winter.
-The Christmas theme runs from November 9 til Christmas Day; afterwards a “Spring Illumination” theme will run until Valentines day, February 14, 2018.
+The Winter Illumination runs from November 8 until Valentines day, February 14, 2018.

 Shiodome – Caretta Illumination

 This event is one of the most highly recommended of the holiday season!
-Running from November 16 to February 14, 2017 the Carretta Shiodome shopping center is once again hosting its annual Caretta Illumination.
-This year they are offering a “Beauty and the Beast “.
-There is also a ‘romantic’ light show every 20 minutes.
+Running from November 15 to February 14, 2017 the Carretta Shiodome shopping center is once again hosting its annual Caretta Illumination.
+This year they are offering a “Disney MovieNEX Princess Illumination “.
+There is also a ‘romantic’ light show every 15 minutes.
 You should also plan to visit the illuminations at nearby Shiodome City Center and Nihon TV, which are not as big, but are very close!

 Roppongi – Roppongi Hills Artelligent Christmas

 Roppongi Hills’ Christmas illuminations are always impressive.
-This year the centerpiece Keyakizaka Galaxy Illumination, which consists of around 1.2 million LEDs, will alternate between two colors, “snow and blue” and “candle and red”.
-Other highlights will be the Christmas Tree on 66 Plaza, and the illuminations in the Mohri Garden.
+This year the centerpiece Keyakizaka “LIVE veil” Illumination, which consists of around 700,000 LEDs, instagram with Tokyo Tower in the stylish “snow and blue” lights.
+Other highlights will be the Christmas Tree on 66 Plaza, and the illuminations in the Mori Garden.
 The Roppongi Hills Christmas Market, a German Style Christmas celebration, will also be worth a look.

 Tokyo Midtown Illumination